-The Department of Forest Biomaterials at NC State University enjoys outstanding research facilities, including numerous smaller labs, a 1-ton on-campus recycling facility and two major laboratory complexes that emulate state-of-the-art industry conditions in both the wood products and paper and science sectors.
+The Department of Forest Biomaterials enjoys outstanding research facilities, a one-ton, on-campus recycling facility and two major laboratory complexes that emulate state-of-the-art industry conditions in both the wood products and paper science sectors.

-Biltmore Hall is home to FB.
-Our main building provides us with nearly 83,000 square feet of teaching, research and extension space, including numerous laboratories devoted to the basic sciences that go into an understanding of wood, paper science and engineering and forest biomaterials.
+Biltmore Hall is our main college building with nearly 83,000 square feet of teaching and extension space, including numerous laboratories devoted to wood, forest biomaterials, paper science and engineering.

-The Hodges Wood Products Laboratory is a 21,000 sq. foot facility that contains a wide range of production woodworking equipment, testing machines and instrumentation for investigating the physical and mechanical properties of wood.
-It includes dry kilns; a CNC moulder and router; finishing room; hot presses for making plywood, particleboard and fiberboard; four universal and several other testing machines; conditioning chambers and a wide range of production woodworking equipment.
+The Hodges Wood Products Laboratory is a 21,000-square-foot facility that contains a wide range of production woodworking equipment, testing machines and instrumentation for investigating the characterization, physical and mechanical properties of wood, forest biomaterials and energy products, including:

 - Dry kilns